Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 But chances are you didn’t click on this article to read a “brief overview” of how to rank on Google.

-Instead, let’s dive much deeper into the exact details of what you need to do to start seeing real tangible SEO results as fast as possible.
+Instead, let’s dive deeper into the exact details of what you need to do to start seeing real tangible SEO results as quickly as possible.

-How to rank higher on Google (a beginners guide)
+How to rank higher on Google with SEO (a beginners guide)

 The first step to creating a winning SEO strategy is to educate yourself on how SEO (Search Engine Optimization) works.